ying14/yingtools2/examples/exercises.md

 calculations, use `get.samp(cid.phy,stats=TRUE)`).
 Bonus: Include a horizontal dashed line to indicate transplant day (day 0), and add shading to the points.
-Note that the shading within the points was 50% transparent in the final paper, so that readers can see overlapping data.
+Note that the shading within the points was 50% transparent in the final paper, so that readers can see more clearly see overlapping data.

 ![](exercises_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-### Question 15
+### Question 16

 Write a function called `plot.patient` that draws timelines for a given patient, similar to Fig 2A of CID94.
 The function can make use of data